perezandr/learn-git/README.md

 1. open the `Terminal`
 1. run `git --version`

-If `git` is not installed already, a prompt will apper asking you to instal it.
+If `git` is not installed already, a prompt will appear asking you to instal it.

 Another method is to download the installer [here](https://git-scm.com/download/mac).